 - Data collection and provision of statistics and indicators informing inclusive education

-- European hearings, conferences, thematic seminars, workshops and political events to raise awareness, share information on priority areas and facilitate networking for participants
+- Conferences, thematic seminars, workshops and political events to raise awareness, share information on priority areas and facilitate networking for participants

 - Disseminating information through a broad range of activities.